Pandoa/FirebaseFeatures/docs/installation.md

 # Setup Firebase Features

+This section guides you to install the plugin and start using it.

-> If you want to use the plugin for desktop only, the steps are the same as for Android.
+> If you want to use the plugin for desktop (Windows, MacOS, Linux), the steps are the same as for Android.

 ## 1. Create a Firebase project.
 To use Firebase, you need a Firebase project.
 To create one, go to [the Firebase Console](https://console.firebase.google.com/u/0/), click on `Add a project` and fill the fields asked for your new project.